tayabatariq/tayabatariq/README.md

 <div>
     <h1>🎯 Profession Goals</h1>
     <p>
         I want to lead effective ventures that focus on client experience and usefulness.
-By dominating high level web advancements, I plan to progress into a Full-Stack Designer job and add to significant tasks.
+By dominating high level web advancements, I plan to progress into a Full-Stack Designer job and add to significant tasks
     </p>

 </div>